reemster123/MendixSprintrAutomationLibrary/README.md

 step 3:

 make the project ready for use with npm.
-Type: 'npm init' hit enter multiple times (6 or 7 times) untill you see a dollar sign again $
+Type: 'npm init' hit enter about 10 times untill you see a dollar sign again $

 step 4: